Prayers

 We pray for the many places where there is war and fighting.
 We pray for people who lack safety at home or outside their homes.
 Heal their physical, mental, and spiritual wounds.

-Move and soften every human heart.
-Direct our families, our communities, and every nation, in the ways of kindness, justice and peace; that we may honor one another, and seek the common good.
+Direct our families, our communities, and every nation, in the ways of kindness, justice and peace; that we may honour one another, and seek the common good.

 God, in your mercy